uf-mil/mil/ci/readme.md

 the CI process that we are moving towards.
 :::

 MIL uses [BuildKite](https://buildkite.com/uf-mil) as our continuous integration system.
-This sytem automaticly tests pull requests to ensure they build, pass unit/integration tests, and satisfy formating requriements.
+This system automatically tests pull requests to ensure they build, pass unit/integration tests, and satisfy formatting requriements.

 ##  Updating/Running the BuildKite agent
 While the web frontend for the CI is hosted for free by the good folks at BuildKite, the actual